Gen711/Fall18/bacterial_assembly.md

 ### Everybody do this section

 > look at report, found at `quast_output/report.txt`.
 How many pieces (contigs) is the genome in?
 How many should it be, ideally?
+How many pieces did the other strategy have as a result?

 > Download the full report, with pretty graphics, optional.
 ```